k3nnethfrancis/client-researcher/README.md

 2. Prompt engineering for better content relevance scoring.
 3. A web interface for easier interaction with the tool.

-We hope you find ag42-client-researcher useful for your content research needs.
+We hope you find client-researcher useful for your content research needs.
 If you have any questions or feedback, please don't hesitate to reach out or open an issue on GitHub.